denmedius/pyaudisam/README.md

 # Python module for AUtomated DIstance SAMpling analyses

 This module interfaces **distance sampling** analysis engines from [Distance software](https://distancesampling.org/), and possibly others in the future ; thus, it has been designed in order to make it easier :
-* to run (in parallel) numerous analysis with many (many) parameter variants on many field observation samples (possibly using some optimisation techniques for automated computation of right and left distance truncations),
+* to run (in parallel) numerous [Distance Sampling](https://en.wikipedia.org/wiki/Distance_sampling) analyses with many (many) parameter variants on many field observation samples
+  (possibly using some optimisation techniques for automated computation of right and left distance truncations),
 * to select the best analysis variant results through a mostly automated process, based on customisable statistical quality indicators,
 * to produce partly customisable reports in spreadsheet (numerical results only) and HTML formats (more complete, with full-featured plots like in Distance, and more).

-As for now, only the Windows MCDS.exe V6 engine and Point Transect analyses are supported.
+As for now, only the Windows MCDS.exe V6 engine and Point Transect analyses are supported, and so, it runs only under Windows.

 ## Requirements